silverhammermba/cookbook/asian fusion curry.md

    potatoes are tender and the chard leaves are wilted.
 6. Remove from the heat, stir in the lime juice and lentils.

 Makes 2 big portions.
-Serve over rice or with naan.
+Garnish with basil and serve over rice or with naan.

 ## TODO ##